 First it was reading.
 I adored looking at picture books, even before I could walk or talk.
 The children's room in the neighborhood library in my home town of Providence, Rhode Island, was a wondrous place for me.
 When I learned to read the wiggly black marks in colorful picture books, it was a revelation.
 I began to read all the time--especially children's biographies of girls who became famous.

 My first job after college was working for The Providence Journal, where I got my first professional bylines for writing feature stories.
-After moving to New York City, I went to work for Newsweek magazine before writing my first book, a biography of painter Georgia O'Keeffe.
+After moving to New York City, I worked for Newsweek magazine before writing my first book, a biography of the iconic American painter, Georgia O'Keeffe.

-After buying a house in a village in New England, and writing another biography, this time about sculptor Louise Nevelson, I began to write books drawing on my own experience--like passing up motherhood, passionately tending a flower garden, and being educated at a small girls' boarding school.
+After buying a house in a village in New England, and writing another biography, this time about sculptor Louise Nevelson, I began to write books drawing on my own experiences--like passing up motherhood, passionately tending a flower garden, and going to a traditional girls' boarding school in Connecticut.

 Now, drawing extensively on my many journals, I am working on a memoir about wanting to be a writer, becoming a writer, and being a writer.
-It is turning out to be an extraordinary inner journey--full of memories, discoveries, and insights--which is enriching my understanding of the past and the present.
+It has been an extraordinary inner journey--full of memories, discoveries, and insights--which has enriched my understanding of the past and the present.

-Besides writing books, I teach, lecture, and publish essays, book reviews, and articles in newspapers, literary journals, magazines, and anthologies, such as Fourth Genre: Explorations in Nonfiction, The Journal of the Southwest, and From the Faraway Nearby: Georgia O'Keeffe as Icon.
+Besides writing nonfiction books, I teach, lecture, and publish essays, book reviews, and articles in newspapers, literary journals, magazines, and anthologies, such as Fourth Genre: Explorations in Nonfiction, The Journal of the Southwest, and From the Faraway Nearby: Georgia O'Keeffe as Icon.
 Book reviews have recently been published in Women's Studies: An Interdisciplinary Journal and Woman's Art Journal.

-I live with my husband, painter and printmaker Robert Kipniss, in the suburbs of New York City and in the hills of northwestern Connecticut.
+I live with my husband, painter and print maker Robert Kipniss, in Westchester County in the suburbs of New York City, and in Litchfield County in the hills of northwestern Connecticut.